datocms/nextjs-with-cache-tags-starter/README.md

 Since the `executeQuery()`:

 - Tags each GraphQL request with a unique ID in the Next.js Data Cache, and
-- Saves the "Query ID <-> Cache Tags" mapping on a Turso database.
+- Saves the "Query ID <-> Cache Tags" mapping on a Turso database...

-The endpoint can query the database to find the query IDs associated with the received tags, and use `revalidateTag()` to invalidate the relevant requests.
+The endpoint can find in the database the query IDs associated with the received tags, and use `revalidateTag()` to invalidate the relevant requests.

 <!--datocms-autoinclude-footer start-->